Child Care Subsidy

 This estimated amount includes tuition, fees, an allowance for books and supplies, a reasonable allowance for living expenses, and child care expenses as reported on the Child Care Subsidy Application.

-The Office of Financial Aid calculates your expected family contribution based on your Child Care Subsidy Application and the FAFSA or International Student Financial Data.
+The Office of Financial Aid calculates your eligibility based on your Child Care Subsidy Application and the FAFSA or International Student Financial Data.
 The calculation is based on such items as your earnings; checking, savings, cash, and money market accounts; investments and real estate holdings other than your family's primary residence; business equity; untaxed income; income from assistantships; and other financial aid you are receiving through your academic department and the Office of Financial Aid.

 We will need to verify your expenses and your child care provider's licensure information prior to payment.